Chaeson National Park Treks

 If you want to go to Mae Kampong on a day trip try to avoid the weekends.
 Avoid the long weekends especially.
 We recommend you to stay overnight in Mae Kampong in one of the home stays.
 They are really well managed and surprisingly comfortable.
 The owners are very hospitable.
 Temperatures in Mae Kampong are in general about 5 degrees lower than in Chiang Mai.
 Water is streaming through the village constantly giving a very nice soundtrack for a sound sleep.

-Green Trails offers these trips to Chaeson National Park.
+Green Trails offers this trip to Chaeson National Park.